ismail-30/Operationalize-a-Machine-Learning-Microservice-API/README.md

 ---
 This project contains the following:

-- Linting project codes.
+- Linting the project code.
-- Docker for containerize the applicaion.
+- Using Docker to containerize the application.
-- Deploy containerize application using Docker and prediction.
+- Deploying the containerized application with prediction functionality.
-- Configure Kubernetes and create a Kubernetes cluster
+- Configuring Kubernetes and creating a Kubernetes cluster.
-- Deploy container using and prediction.
+- Deploying a container with prediction functionality using Kubernetes.
-- Installation of Kubernetes and Minikube.
+- Installing Kubernetes and Minikube.

 ## Requirements
 * Python 3